 Trastuzumab deruxtecan (Enhertu®)

 At the moment, if the second-line therapy (taxane chemotherapy regimen and trastuzumab emtansine) is unsuccessful, there are no further HER2-targeted treatments available.
 Trastuzumab deruxtecan, brand name Enhertu®, could be the answer.
-The drug, made up of trastuzumab joined with the chemotherapy agent deruxtecan, is currently being reviewed to be used in the UK, with a decision expected to be made by mid-20218.
+The drug, made up of trastuzumab joined with the chemotherapy agent deruxtecan.
+It has been approved by NICE and is available for people who have had two previous regimens of targeted therapy that have been unsuccessful.
+For NHS patients it can be accessed via the Cancer Drugs Fund7 and it is also available via NHS Scotland.

 First line therapy refers to the first treatment given for a disease.
 If this doesn’t cure the disease or causes severe side effects, then second line therapy would be given, and so forth.